terraform-google-modules/terraform-google-memcached/README.md

 # terraform-google-memcached

-This is a module to bring up a memcached .
+## ⚠ Deprecated

+This module has been deprecated.
+Please switch to the managed service using [terraform-google-memorystore](https://github.com/terraform-google-modules/terraform-google-memorystore/tree/master/modules/memcache).
+For more information, please refer to the [documentation](https://cloud.google.com/memorystore/docs/memcached/memcached-overview).

 ## Inputs